-The Southwest Michigan Planning Commission (SWMPC) is one of fourteen regional planning and development regions in the state of Michigan.
-In 1981 SWMPC was designated by the Governor of Michigan to be the Metropolitan Planning Organization (MPO) for the Benton Harbor-St. Joseph urbanized area.
-The SWMPC relies on this committee of the TwinCities Area Transportation Study (TwinCATS) to provide local, state , and federal input toward the development of essential MPO work products
+The Southwest Michigan Planning Commission (SWMPC) is one of fourteen regional planning and development regions in the state of Michigan and is also the federally-designated Metropolitan Planning Organization (MPO) for the Benton Harbor-St. Joseph urbanized area.

-The staff at SWMPC provides transportation planning services for TwinCATS and is guided by the advice of members from the TwinCATS Policy Committee and Technical Advisory Committee.
-Members, such as cities, townships, villages, counties, public transit agencies, the airport authority, and the road department appoint representatives to serve on the following TwinCATS committees:
+The staff at SWMPC provides transportation planning services for the TwinCATS MPO and is guided by the advice of members from the Twin Cities Area Transportation Study (TwinCATS).
+Members, such as cities, townships, villages, counties, public transit agencies, the airport authority and the road department appoint representatives to serve on the TwinCATS committees:

-- 1. The Technical Advisory Committee is comprised of planners, engineers, transit operators, and local units of government.
-This committee provides technical assistance to SWMPC staff and makes recommendations to the Policy Committee on potential actions. - 2.
-The Policy Committee is comprised of representatives from similar agencies as the Technical Advisory Committee and is responsible for establishing transportation policies, overseeing the planning process, and providing a forum for cooperative decision-making.
+- 1) The Technical Advisory Committee is comprised of planners, engineers, transit operators and local units of government.
+This committee provides technical assistance to SWMPC staff and makes recommendations to the Policy Committee on potential actions. - 2) The Policy Committee is comprised of representatives from similar agencies and are responsible for establishing transportation policies, overseeing the planning process, and providing a forum for cooperative decision-making.